kristijanH1998/bookworm-backend/README.md

 6. Follow instructions on [this](https://github.com/git-guides/install-git) link to install Git
 7. Choose the location (directory) for the project repository, navigate to it with 'cd [directory-name]' terminal command and inside of it clone the project repository by running the command 'git clone https://github.com/kristijanH1998/bookworm-backend.git' in your terminal
 8. Run the command 'npm i' to install all required dependencies
-9. Install MySQL. for Windows, follow instructions on [this link](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html); for Linux, follow instructions on [this link](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html)
+9. Install MySQL for Windows, follow instructions on [this link](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html); for Linux, follow instructions on [this link](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html)
 10. Install MySQL Workbench.
 Follow instructions from [here](https://dev.mysql.com/doc/workbench/en/wb-installing.html)
 11. Connect to the MySQL Server with MySQL Client.
 See instructions [here](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-connecting)
 12. Launch MySQL Workbench and create a new MySQL Connection: [tutorial](https://dev.mysql.com/doc/workbench/en/wb-getting-started-tutorial-create-connection.html)